Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Pantheon guided tours options

-You can easily visit the Pantheon on your own as a self guided tour.
+You can easily visit the Pantheon on your own.

 There are little stations along the route where you can put in a coin and listen to a bit about what you are looking at.